adithiarun/Artificial-Intelligence/Project-5/README.md

 ## Expectation Maximization

 For this project, K Means Clustering, Gaussian Mixture Models, and a metric called Bayesian Information Criterion are implemented.
+Read ahead to learn about these algorithms and the criterion.

 ### K-means Clustering
 This is an unsupervised learning algorithm which groups datapoints based on their similarity to each other.